 Benchmark Information: Target benchmark - FTSE World Europe ex-UK Index.
 The FTSE World Europe ex-UK Index is an industry standard index and is one of the leading representations of Europe ex-UK stock markets.
 It is easily accessible and provides a fair reflection of the Fund Manager's investment universe and a good relative measure to assess performance outcomes.
 Comparator benchmark - IA Europe Excluding UK Sector.
-Many funds sold in the UK are grouped into sectors by the Investment Vasociation (the trade body that represents UK investment managers), to help investors to compare funds with broadly similar characteristics.
+Many funds sold in the UK are grouped into sectors by the Investment Association (the trade body that represents UK investment managers), to help investors to compare funds with broadly similar characteristics.
 This Fund is classified in the IA Europe Excluding UK Sector.

-Many funds sold in the UK are grouped into sectors by the Investment IA Europe Excluding UK Sector.
+The Fund is actively managed.
 This means the fund manager is taking investment decisions with the intention of achieving the Fund's investment objective; this may include decisions regarding asset Selection, regional allocation, sector views and overall level of exposure to the market.
 The fund manager is not in any way constrained by the benchmark in their portfolio positioning, and will not hold all, or indeed may not hold any, of the benchmark constituents.

 Index and Sector Disclaimer: This document contains information based on the FTSE World Europe EX UK.
-'FTSE®' is a trade mark owned by the London Stock Exchange Plc and is used by FTSE International Limited ('FTSE') under licence.
+'FTSE®' is a trade mark owned by the London Stock Exchange PIC and is used by FTSE International Limited ('FTSE') under licence.
 The FTSE World Europe EX UK is calculated by FTSE.
 FTSE does not sponsor, endorse or promote the product referred to in this document and is not in any way connected to it and does not accept any liability in relation to its issue, operation and trading.
 All copyright and database rights in the index values and constituent list vest in FTSE.
 Industry Classification Benchmark ('ICB') is a product of FTSE International Limited ('FTSE') and all intellectual property rights in and to ICB vest in FTSE.
 Jupiter Asset Management Limited has been licensed by FTSE to use ICB.
-'FTSE®' is a trade mark owned by the London Stock Exchange Plc and is used by FTSE under licence.
+'FTSE®' is a trade mark owned by the London Stock Exchange PIC and is used by FTSE under licence.
 FTSE and its licensors do not accept liability to any person for any loss or damage arising out of any error or omission in ICB.

-Contact: Jupiter Unit Trust Managers Limited Telephone: 08005614000 Email: enquiries@jupiteronline.co.uk www.jupiteram.com
+Contact: Jupiter Unit Trust Managers Limited

+Telephone: 08005614000 Email: enquiries@jupiteronline.co.uk www.jupiteram.com